 What Istomin had also absolutely refused to do was to appear as a Russian pianist.
 For many years, this had been a very promising argument in the United States.
-Olga Samaroff, the eminent American pianist, was born in Texas, and her real name was Lucy Mary Olga Agnes Hickenlooper.
+Olga Samaroff, the eminent American pianist, was born in Texas, but her real name was Lucy Mary Olga Agnes Hickenlooper.
 With the help of her Russian pseudonym, she began a very successful career in 1905, which she had to interrupt in 1925 due to an unfortunate fall.
-She was the first performer after Hans von Bülow to play the Beethoven 32 Sonatas in concert, and her prestige was such that she was able to impose Leopold Stokowski, her husband, as the music director of the Philadelphia Orchestra.
-Russian performers often received a wild welcome during their tours in the United States: Oistrakh and Gilels in 1955, Rostropovich in 1956, the Bolshoi Ballet in 1959, Richter in 1960.
+She was the first performer after Hans von Bülow to play the Beethoven 32 Sonatas in concert, and her prestige was such that she was able to install Leopold Stokowski, her husband, as music director of the Philadelphia Orchestra.
+Russian performers often received a frenzied welcome during their tours in the United States: Oistrakh and Gilels in 1955, Rostropovich in 1956, the Bolshoi Ballet in 1959, Richter in 1960.
 These tours were organized by Sol Hurok, the great American impresario of Russian origin, who had exclusive connections with the Soviet authorities.

 The biography of Sol Hurok